jmvillaveces/uniprot-taxonomy-viewer-ws/README.md

 }
 ```

-## Taxonomy File Format
+## Taxonomy Input File Format

-In order for the webservice to work, it needs an input file defining the organisms and its attributes.
-The file is a tabulated text where columns are defined as follows:
+In order for the webservice to work, it needs an input file defining the taxonomies and its attributes.
+The file is a tabulated text file where columns are defined as follows:

 1. Taxonomy identifier for the parent organism
 2. Taxonomy identifier for the current taxonomy